gleneivey/wontomedia/deploy/install-testing/README.markdown

-This script should be run while logged into the user account from which you will do development, and from the directory *within which* you want you WontoMedia Git repository created.
+This script should be run while logged into the user account from which you will do development, and from the directory *within which* you want your WontoMedia Git repository created.

 This script will create a new Git repository containing the WontoMedia source, by default using the "public clone" URL for an active